 We all travel for different reasons.
 Some of us are looking to unplug and relax, some of us seek out adventure and thrill, and others might want to explore an unfamiliar culture’s food, art and people.
 Traveling has a funny way of teaching travelers more about themselves than the destination they sought out.
-This summer might have you packing your beach bag, your back packing backpack, or just wandering out to your own back yard.
+This summer might have you packing your beach bag, your back packing backpack, or just wandering out to your own back yard with an iced chai.
 But no matter where you are (physically or mentally) there’s a title that can transport you further than you ever expected.

 1. If you’re looking to expand your boundaries: A Tokyo Romance: A Memoir by Ian Buruma